FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 This is one of the most common questions for Florida drivers navigating post-DUI requirements.
 Both FR-44 and SR-22 are certificates filed by your insurer to prove financial responsibility — but they are not the same thing.

 The key distinction is the required liability limits.
 SR-22 simply verifies that you carry your state's basic minimum coverage.
-FR-44, on the other hand, requires you to carry limits that are dramatically higher — often 10 times what SR-22 demands.
+FR-44, on the other hand, requires you to carry limits that are dramatically higher — often 10 to 15 times what SR-22 demands.
+For a deeper breakdown of SR-22 costs and requirements across all states, see our SR-22 insurance guide.

 Side-by-Side Comparison